| <

 documents to find what we want.
 High precision means the lowest

+possible rate of false positives.
 There is an inevitable tradeoff between precision and recall.
 Search

 results generally lie on a continuum of relevancy, so there is no